anshul-raj/Feature-Extraction-on-MNIST-using-CNN/README.md

 # Feature Extraction on MNIST using-CNN
-CNN for Foreground Detection,Circlization and Image segmentation on MNIST dataset made using Tensorflow,Keras,cv2
+CNN for Foreground Detection,Circlization and Image segmentation on MNIST dataset made using Tensorflow, Keras and cv2.

 This notebook contains 3 parts